ganonbit/local-frontend/README.md

 - We're using the BEM standards for all new classes created.
 - Please review the standards [Here](http://getbem.com/) so that we're on the same page.

+## Extra commands

+### yarn post-build

+- Used to quickly run postcss post-build but pre-deploy or during netlify post-build via the netlify.toml file.

+### yarn format

+- quick command to run prettier on all files for consistency. prettier settings are set inside of package.json if you'd like to change to your own tastes.